thelatemail/emacs_and_r_quickstart/README.md

 `C-x 2` will split horizontally
 `C-x 1` will return to one window
 `C-x 0` will delete the current split you're working in

+Resizing horizontal splits is obvious, grab that divider and drag away.
+Not so much vertical splits.
+There's a tiny little grey dividing line at the bottom of the total Emacs window which you can use to resize.
+See the image below.

 ## Switching between windows and buffers